aario/qtible/README.md

 # Qtible
-Qtible is the worlds best audio book player based for Linux on Qt.
+Qtible is the world's best audio book player, running native on Linux, based on Qt.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by